 >> UTA MEIER-HAHN: Any more questions?
 Otherwise I will ask one.
 Well, I've heard you all talk here about governmental guidelines, but also best practices.
 And I would like from each of you to contextualize and put in relation these two concepts of rule making, let's say.

->> Well, I think what it boils down to is how open the market is.
-Ideally if we have an open market which we can achieve or accelerate through regulation, and then bee don't actual Lee have to make that many other rules.
-If the market is truly open and anyone can come into we will have a good environment where there are no barriers to entry and the market will naturally grow and we don't have to have many other rules and to make sure that people can participate if they wish to in the market.
+>> MIKE JENSEN: Well, I think what it boils down to is how open the market is.
+Ideally if we have an open market which we can achieve or accelerate through regulation, and then we don't actually have to make that many other rules.
+If the market is truly open and anyone can come into it, then ideally we will have a good environment where there are no barriers to entry and the market will naturally grow and we don't have to have many other rules and to make sure that people can participate whereever they wish to in the market.

 There may need to be some special rules made about dominant operators.
-We have a tradition of the SMP regulation, which is quite well accepted in our significant market power and those operators need to be controlled.
-I think we have to distinguish between a developing Country and the developing Country market because in many cases these incumbent operators in a developed Country already have a huge control of the market day service, 99 percent of the end user customers in many cases.
-There is a new developing Country we may not want the apply quite the same sort of rules where these incumbent operators may only need servicing 2 or 3 percent of the market or 5 or 10 percent of the market.
+We have a tradition of the SMP regulation, which is quite well accepted (Indiscernible) significant market power and those operators need to be controlled.
+I think we have to distinguish between a developed Country and the developing Country market because in many cases these incumbent operators in a developed Country already have a huge control of the market they service, 99 percent of the end user customers in many cases.
+Whereas in a developing Country we may not want to apply quite the same sort of rules where these incumbent operators may only be servicing 2 or 3 percent of the market or 5 or 10 percent of the market.
 So I think we have to look carefully at that kind of blanket approach to regulation.

 Thank you.

->> I think my preference is always for relatively light touch regulation.
-I think something that people lose sight of is the fact that the regulator's responsibility is to advocate for the people, for the common good.
+>> BILL WOODCOCK: I think my preference is always for relatively light touch regulation.
+I think something that people often lose sight of is the fact that the regulator's responsibility is to advocate for the people, for the common good.
 Not to arbitrate disputes between competitors.
-Not the advance the state of profits in the industry.
+Not to advance the state of profits in the industry.
 Not to enhance our shareholder value.
 It is the people's interest in the quality of the service they're receiving and the price of that service.
-And, so, we often see (Inaudible) affairs departments and the regulators that are supposed to be regulating an industry and, so, it is very easy to lose sight of that advocacy principle.
+And, so, we often see sort of revolving door between regulatory affairs departments and the regulators that are supposed to be regulating an industry and, so, it is very easy to lose sight of that advocacy principle.

 Where I don't think you want to allow that to become too much of an imposition is when the regulation can stifle either growth or innovation.
-And, so, my preference is always for regulators to say, you, industry there, we see a problem here, because prices are too high or quality is too low or the advance of the Mark set too slow or whatever.
+And, so, my preference is always for regulators to say, you, industry there, we see a problem here, because prices are too high or quality is too low or the advance of the market is too slow or whatever.
 Go fix that problem.
 You figure out how, but you fix that problem.
 And if a year from now you haven't fixed it then we will step in with regulation.

 And almost always industry will go solve the problem as long as there is a credible threat that the problem will be solved for them if they don't do it themselves.